iiasa/message_ix/doc/install-adv.rst

 Advanced installation guide
 ***************************

-This guide includes full, detailed instructions for a variety of ways of installing |MESSAGEix| in cases beyond the simple case covered by the :doc:`Quick install instructions <install>`.
+This guide includes detailed instructions for a variety of ways of installing |MESSAGEix| in cases beyond the simple case covered by the :doc:`Quick install instructions <install>`.

 Again, be sure that you have the :doc:`prerequisites skills and knowledge <prereqs>`; these include specific points of knowledge that are necessary to understand these instructions and choose among different installation options.